-This site could generate approximately 280 trips per day as currently zoned.
-Under the proposed zoning the site could generate approximately 730 trips per day if developed as multifamily apartments (for lease), or 645 trips per day if developed as condominiums (for sale).
-Neither scenario will have a significant impact on the surrounding thoroughfare system.
+This site could generate approximately 270 trips per day as currently zoned.
+Under the proposed zoning the site could generate approximately 325 trips per day.

 The following are requirements of the developer that must be satisfied prior to driveway permit approval.
 We recommend that the petitioner reflect these on the rezoning plan as-appropriate.